dutchconnectomelab/pcs-toolbox/README.md

 - When `gmean=False` (Python) or the parameter is omitted (MATLAB/R), the toolbox uses functional CSS without global mean signal correction.

+We advise using CSS with `gmean` if the provided `cnn` also uses this preprocessing method.

 ### The PCS-Toolbox supports the following atlas parcellation schemes:
 - `aparc` (Desikan-Killiany atlas with 68 cortical regions)